SynteLang/SynteLang/README.md

 **Requirements:**
 >Computer with a soundcard (internal or external)
->OSS or ALSA sound driver (FreeBSD / Linux) ◊
+>Operating system: FreeBSD / Linux / MacOs / Windows (not all are tested) ◊
 >Go programming language installed - requires at minimum version 1.18 ◊
 >Desire to learn about audio synthesis
 >Unicode support

-Linux with ALSA driver should work without modifications, but latest commits may not be tested.
-You may need to install `osspd` on your Linux distribution.
-It is not known at present what the performance will be on other systems. ◊ The terminal emulator that has been used for development and testing is Alacritty.
-It works well on cool-retro-term.
-You may experience flickering in some terminal emulators due to the incomplete UI.
+The terminal emulator that has been used for development and testing is Alacritty.
+It works well on cool-retro-term too.

 **Getting Started**

-To download the files use `git clone` on this repo or click on the green code link above this doc on the main page of the github repository (which you are probably looking at right now) and download as a zip file.
+To download the files use `git clone` on this repo or click on the green code link above this doc on the main page of the github repository (which you are probably looking at right now) and download as a zip file which will need to be unzipped.
 As the software is under continuous development it is a good idea to update the code regularly.
 You should end up with a directory (folder) containing the following files and directories:

 >